VintageJetski/JumpShot/docs/match_predictor.md

 ## Prediction Output

 ### Win Probability
-- Visual representation of each team's win probability
+- Visual representation of each team's win probability in a circular gauge
-- Percentage values for each team
+- Percentage values for each team with team names

 ### Predicted Score
-- Projected final score based on team strength and map characteristics
+- For BO1: Projected final score based on team strength and map characteristics (first to 13 rounds)
+- For BO3: Projected series outcome (2-0 or 2-1) based on relative team strength

 ### Confidence Score
 - Indicator of prediction confidence (0-100%)
-- Based on statistical differentiation between teams
+- Based on statistical differentiation between teams and TIR difference

-### Key Factors
-- Detailed comparison of core predictive metrics for both teams:
-  - Team Impact Rating (TIR)
-  - Average PIV (Player Impact Value)
-  - Team Synergy
-  - Map Win Rate
-  - Role Coverage
+- Visualized with a progress bar

-### Match Insights
+### Key Insights
 - Automatically generated analytical insights about:
-  - Team strengths
+  - Team strengths (TIR comparison)
+  - Role coverage advantages
-  - Map advantages
+  - Map-specific advantages
+  - Key strategic factors

-  - Key players to watch
+### Key Players to Watch
-  - Prediction summary
+- Displays the most impactful players from each team
+- Shows player role and PIV score
+- Team affiliation indicated by team initials in a circular icon
+- Sorted by potential match impact

 ## Technical Implementation

 ### Data Sources
-- Player statistics from CS2 match data CSV files
+- Player statistics from CS2 match data CSV files (IEM Katowice 2025 dataset)
-- Team compositions and ratings
+- Team compositions and ratings based on aggregated player statistics
-- Role assignments and performance metrics
+- T and CT side role assignments from dedicated role mapping CSV
 - Map-specific historical performance
+- Round-by-round data available but not currently utilized in predictions

 ### Prediction Algorithm
 The prediction algorithm uses the following process: